packit/packit.dev/content/docs/guide.md

 ### Jobs

-Packit's feature set is really wide and does not need to to be used as a whole pipeline.
+Packit's feature set is really wide and does not need to be used as a whole pipeline.
 To let user decide what and when should run, Packit uses concept of so-called `jobs`.
 Each job represents a feature of Packit.
 All the jobs are defined under the `jobs` key.
 For each job you need to specify the following information: